-- Toys and other children's products will be required to be tested for safety before they are sold. - Mandatory standards for infant and toddler durable products are required to be promulgated. - The United States now has the strongest crib safety standards in the world. - Standards have also been promulgated for play yards, bath seats, portable bed rails, infant walkers and toddler beds. - Standards will be promulgated for high chairs, booster chairs, hook on chairs; gates and other enclosures; stationary activity centers; infant carriers; strollers; walkers; swings; and bassinets and cradles, changing tables, infant bath tubs, and infant slings. - Toxic phthalates are banned from children's products. - Mandatory standards for toys have been implemented. - Cribs used in daycare centers and hotels have to meet strong safety standards. - Product registration cards and a means to register online are required for certain infant and toddler durable products. - State Attorneys General have the necessary authority to enforce product safety laws. - CPSC has the authority to levy more significant civil penalties against violators of its safety regulations, which will help deter wrongdoing. - Whistleblowers will be granted important protections. - CPSC received substantial increases in its resources including its staffing levels, its laboratory and computer resources and its various authorities to conduct recalls and take other actions. - CPSC has been able to address product safety at U.S. ports.
+- o The United States now has the strongest crib safety standards in the world. - o Standards have also been promulgated for play yards, bath seats, portable bed rails, infant walkers and toddler beds. - Standards will be promulgated for high chairs, booster chairs, hook on chairs; gates and other enclosures; stationary activity centers; infant carriers; strollers; walkers; swings; and bassinets and cradles, changing tables, infant bath tubs, and infant slings. - Toxic phthalates will be been banned from children's products. - Mandatory standards for toys have been implemented. - Cribs used in daycare centers and hotels have to meet strong safety standards. - Product registration cards and a means to register online are required for certain infant and durable products. - State Attorneys General have the necessary authority to enforce product safety laws. - CPSC has the authority to levy more significant civil penalties against violators of its safety regulations, which will help deter wrongdoing. - Whistleblowers will be granted important protections. - CPSC received substantial increases in its resources including its staffing levels, its laboratory and computer resources and its various authorities to conduct recalls and take other actions. - CPSC has been able to address product safety at U.S. ports.